Major Local Announcements

 ○ In addition to the coverage we’re providing here and in our daily newsletter, you can also follow us on social media for up-to-the-minute news and announcements concerning the coronavirus.
 Find us on Facebook, Twitter, and Instagram.

-○ On Sunday, DHEC announced 1,366 new cases of coronavirus and 5 additional deaths in SC.
-That brings the total number of cases in SC of COVID-19 to 33,221, and the total deaths to 712.
+○ On Thursday, DHEC announced 1,636 new cases of coronavirus and 48 additional deaths in SC.
+That brings the total number of cases in SC of COVID-19 to 87,117, and the total deaths to 1,600.
+Visit SCDHEC’s website for full coronavirus data + stats.

 ○ The SC House has approved a plan to allocate the CARES Act federal funding the state received.
 The plan includes expanding broadband access across the state, testing and rebuilding the unemployment trust fund.
 Roughly $600 million in funding will be saved for future COVID-19 response through the end of this year.
 The bill will need to be signed by the governor to go into effect.
 (WIS)